froq/froq-beta-archive/README.md

 });
 ```

+## Service Roots (Base URI)

+Roots could be set easily in `pub/index.php`.
+For example, if you want to use a versioning  in your applications, you can set `$appRoot = '/api/v1'`.
+Then call your URL's like `/api/v1/book/123` but just define your book service as `BookService` normally (so you do not need to create another service such as `ApiService` for all these requests).

 ## Fails (Error Handling)

 All fails go to `app/service/default/FailService` file, so you can easily default fail files as wish.

 ## Composer Support

 You can integrate any library you want use into Froq!.
-Composer's `vendor` file will be in root and its autoloader will be included automatically in application.
+Composer's `vendor` file will be in root (`/`) directory and composer's autoloader will be included automatically in application.

 ## Folder Structure